An official website of the United States government

 Do CN labeled products cost more?

 CN labeled products may cost more.
-Special labeling requirements, inspection costs, and extra staff costs to monitor quality control may be contributing factors in CN labeled products costing more than similar non-CN labeled products.
+Special labeling requirements, application fees, inspection costs, and extra staff costs to monitor quality control may be contributing factors in CN labeled products costing more than similar non-CN labeled products.
 Keep in mind that cost comparison between two meat products should be based on the cost per ounce or pound of “contribution” to the meal pattern requirements, not on the product cost per ounce or pound.

 Are CN labeled products more nutritious than similar non-CN labeled products?